fsaia/ShimuraPointCounts/README.md

 # ShimuraPointCounts
-Magma code for the paper *Point counts of Shimura curves over finite fields* by Pietro Mercuri, Oana Padurariu, Frederick Saia, and Claudio Stirpe.
+Magma code for the paper *Point counts, automorphisms, and gonalities of Shimura curves* by Pietro Mercuri, Oana Padurariu, Frederick Saia, and Claudio Stirpe.

 ## Main Files